 A jury decides fault in a Nevada personal injury case.
 They hear evidence from both sides and determine each person’s fault as a percentage.
 A judge will give the jury instructions about comparative negligence before they deliberate.
 The jury can decide that someone is entirely at fault.
 In most cases, a jury’s decision is final.

 Insurance companies will often use the same formula to determine what they offer as a settlement.
-“Comparative negligence” is almost always a judgement call that is subject to your ability to negotiate with insurers or persuade a jury.
-A skilled attorney with knowledge of past awards and how fault is determined under Nevada law will be invaluable in this process.
+“Comparative negligence” is almost always a judgment call that is subject to your ability to negotiate with insurers or persuade a jury.
+A skilled attorney with knowledge of past awards and how fault is determined

 The amount of time you have to file a personal injury claim in the state of Nevada, called the statute of limitations, is generally two years from the date that the accident happened or the injury was discovered.
 This applies to a number of personal injury areas, including: